 If you lose your SERO, you may contact the MSP Automotive Safety Enforcement Division or your local MSP barracks weekdays (excluding state holidays) between 8:30 a.m. and 4:30 p.m., and ask about obtaining a copy.

 The vehicle owner must pay for the repairs needed to correct the vehicle defect(s).
 If the defect is a visual defect, noted with an asterisk (*) beside the defect number, there is no fee for the certification.
+If the inspection for certification of the SERO requires jacking, lifting, measuring, or testing the vehicle, the inspection station may charge a prorated fee based on their hourly labor rate.

 Appendix ASafety Equipment Repair Order (SERO) Defects